AdrienVannson/doreisa-internship/report/report.typ

 ==== Ray

-Ray @ray @ray-website is a large Python framework, developped for AI and machine learning applications.
+Ray @ray @ray-website is a large Python framework, developed for AI and machine learning applications.
 One of its building blocks, Ray Core, offers a low level API for task-based distributed computing.
 Ray also provides modules for AI training, hyperparameter search, model serving, reinforcement learning, etc, that are implemented on top of Ray Core.
 In the rest of this report, Ray will only stand for Ray Core.

 // As it is a simple and efficient system to define distributed computations, it was notably successfully used to create a state-of-the-art distributed shuffling system @exoshuffle.